gokhanakgul/google-web-search/README.md

 ```

 Warning from Google Terms of Service:
 "Don’t misuse our Services.
 For example, don’t interfere with our Services or try to access them using a method other than the interface and the instructions that we provide.".
-It can be argued that "https://www.google.com/search?" is an interface that Google provides, but since it is a question of intepretation and legal formalities, use only if you think it is appropriate.
+Is "https://www.google.com/search?" an interface that Google provides?
+I'll leave it up to you to interpret and decide.
+Use only if you think it is appropriate and at your own risk.

 This library is not intended for quering in highly concurrent and/or frequent manner.
 Doing so will most probably lead to blocking by Google with the "Unusual traffic from your computer network" message.